Male Breast Cancer (cont.)

 What are male breast cancer symptoms and signs?

-The most common sign of breast cancer in men is a firm, nonpainful mass located just below the nipple.
+The most common sign of breast cancer in men is a firm, nonpainful mass located just under the nipple.
 There may not be other associated symptoms.
 The average size of breast cancer in men when first discovered is about 2.5 cm in diameter.
 The cancer may cause skin changes in the area of the nipple.
-These changes can include ulceration of the skin, puckering or dimpling, redness or scaling of the nipple, or retraction (turning inward) of the nipple.
+These changes can include ulceration of the skin; skin puckering or dimpling; redness, scaling, or itching of the nipple; or retraction (turning inward) of the nipple.
 Bloody or opaque discharge from the nipple may also occur.
 Less than 1% of cases are bilateral (occurring on both sides).

 Breast cancer that has spread (metastasized) to the bones may also produce bone pain at the sites of metastases.
 Advanced breast cancer can also produce symptoms typical of many cancers, including malaise, weakness, and weight loss.
 Breast cancer in men can spread to many other organs and cause other symptoms as well.